Banning abortions is not enough

 And ladies, to be fair to us, I also believe if you decide to have the baby, a man should not have to pay.
 That's fair.
 If you can kill this motherfucker, I can at least abandon them.
 It's my money, my choice.

-This is the logical conclusion of a free people.
+This is the logical conclusion of a free and equal people.
 This is equality that both men and women can live with, and support for each other.
-It may not seem perfect, but it's not horrific or dystopian.
-We each get to control ourselves, instead of the government controlling us.
+It is certainly not perfect, but it has the advantage of not being horrific or dystopian.